 This orange juice cake is bursting with citrus flavor!
-It’s a one-bowl made from scratch bundt cake that goes so well with a cup of hot tea or coffee and it’s so easy to make.
+It’s a one-bowl made-from-scratch bundt cake that goes so well with a cup of hot tea or coffee and it’s so easy to make.
+Takes just 15 minutes to prepare the batter, and then it’s baked in the oven in less than an hour.

 I love the citrus season.
 As I try to eat as seasonal as possible, the citrus season feels like a celebration!
-And as you can image, citrus fruits are the only fruits that we currently eat.
+And as you can imagine, citrus fruits are the only fruits that we currently eat.
 I love Pomelo, cumquat, clementine, grapefruit, and orange!

 Today’s recipe is a very simple and easy cake flavored with fresh, sweet, and tangy orange juice.